How to Research Cryptocurrency Projects: A Step-by-Step Guide (2025)

 Community Health Indicators

-• Activity level: Regular, quality discussions
+• Activity level: Regular, substantive discussions

-• Moderation quality: Professional, responsive moderators
+• Moderation quality: Professional, responsive moderation

 • Developer engagement: Team members active in community channels